 Once your NFT sells, you’ll receive the payment in your wallet – minus any fees – and your NFT will automatically transfer to the buyer’s crypto wallet.
 Congratulations, you’ve just sold your first NFT!

-There’s a lot to bear in mind when you’re commissioning an NFT design, which is why I recommend working with Fiverr or Upwork.
+There’s a lot to bear in mind when you’re commissioning an NFT design, which is why I recommend hiring on Fiverr or Upwork.

 Both of these platforms are great for NFT-specific designers who can work on both NFT commissions and repeat work.
 Not only that, but the legal terms are easy to understand.
 Upwork automatically grants you commercial use of your NFT, and it’s an add-on purchase you can make on most Fiverr gigs, which helps prevent any potential legal issues.